 - Research scientist with a new concept or formula to patent

-- Professional with new idea of software to patent
+- Professional with new ideas of software to patent

-- Masters or PHD holder with research project
+- Master or Ph.D. holder with a research project

 People often face a situation where they are not sure whether their idea is patentable or not.
 Just like a tree is built by a seed, a patent’s seed is the “idea” construed.

-When you are able to successfully develop your idea with full details, technicalities, and diagrams; and your idea is capable of solving a problem in the society, it is termed as an invention.
+When you can successfully develop your idea with full details, technicalities, and diagrams; and your idea is capable of solving a problem in the society, it is termed as an invention.